 Today I’m featuring a photograph of gauchos boys taken by Juergen Klein from Dare2go Blog which he runs with his dear wife Yasha Langford.

 Yasha and Juergen travel full-time in their moving home, Berta.
 They have been in South America for almost 2 years this time.

 Photo Story: Gauchos Boys

 This was a sight we had to stop for!
 We travel in our own vehicle and we move slowly.
 So, when something catches our eye, we almost always stop.

-In a field by the road there were boys on horses.
-This is not an unusual sight, but in this case there were boys as young as 6 or 7 and they were all dressed up in ‘gaucho-style’ gear.
+In a field, by the road, there were boys on horses.
+This is not an unusual sight, but in this case, there were boys as young as 6 or 7 and they were all dressed up in ‘gaucho-style’ gear.

-The other thing we noticed was that they were competing against each other and were all taking it very seriously.
+The other thing we noticed was that they were competing against each other and they were taking it very seriously.

 The gaucho culture and history has fascinated us as we’ve traveled through South America.
 It is very much a part of modern Argentina and Uruguay.

 Sometimes you just see the horsemen doing their work with cattle, but they are always dressed in a particular way.

 This competition that stopped us in our tracks is probably an important part of educating and training these gauchos boys in the traditions and skills required to be a part of this important cultural tradition.

 A few days later we were lucky enough to witness a parade of almost 1000 gauchos as part of the feast day celebrations of Nuestra Señora de la Merced (Our Lady of Mercy) in Alta Gracia.

-The gauchos are considered her companions and protectors.
+The Gauchos are considered her companions and protectors.
 One day these young gauchos boys will proudly join the parade for their saint.

 A gaucho is a skilled horseman, reputed to be brave and unruly.